csukuangfj/rfcs/RFC0003-sparse-roadmap/README.md

 the corresponding array element is classified as unspecified element.
 The unspecified elements can have many interpretations.
-In most cases these are considered as elements with zero values but other interpetations exists as well.
+In most cases these are considered as elements with zero values but other interpetations exist as well.
 For instance, for sparse softmax operation the unspecified elements are interpreted as negative infinities.
 In the cases of using sparse arrays to represent graphs, the interpretation of unspecified elements is none.